 World War Two, 1939-1945

 David Elwyn Griffiths, Signalman, 2353492, Royal Corps of Signals.
-David was the son of David and Naomi Griffiths, of 7 Frederick Street, Ferndale.
-His father was from Llanpumsaint, and David and his brothers and sisters were regular visitors to family back in the village.
+David was born on 17 December 1910, the son of David Griffiths and Naomi Griffiths (nee Roberts), of 7, Frederick Street, Ferndale.
+The family was originally from Llanpumsaint and by 1939 had moved back to Brynhyfryd, Bronwydd Arms.
 David enlisted into the Royal Corps of Signals, and was posted to North Africa with the Mobile Corps Signals.
 He was killed in action during the 8th Army’s assault on the Gazala Line on 14 December 1941.
 David was 30 years old, and is commemorated on the Alamein Memorial, Egypt.
 His brother John also fell.